At a glance

 Though they have more flexible navigation systems, programs like TurboTax and H&R Block don’t have such useful, clearly marked bookmarks.

-5. You Can Move Between Income Topics at Will
+4. You Can Move Between Income Topics at Will

 The income portion of the FreeTaxUSA interface is highly flexible.
 It allows you to choose the topics you want to work on at your leisure.
 This is useful if you want to be able to complete your return in multiple sittings, focusing on different parts (not necessarily in order) each time.

 1. Customer Service Is Lacking

 For starters, the platform doesn’t include phone support, a significant oversight.
-It does offer priority support, which provides near-real-time answers to emailed and form-submitted questions, at no charge for Deluxe filers.
+It does offer priority email support, which provides near-real-time answers to emailed and form-submitted questions, at no charge for Deluxe filers.
 It also offers live chat during extended tax season business hours.